-The proposed bill seeks to update the statutes governing the Arizona Board of Chiropractic Examiners by introducing new definitions and clarifying the scope of unprofessional conduct for chiropractic doctors (DCs).
+The proposed bill seeks to update the statutes governing the Arizona Board of Chiropractic Examiners by introducing new definitions and a detailed list of actions that constitute unprofessional conduct for chiropractic doctors (DCs).
 Specifically, it would

-mandates that the Board complete investigations within specified timeframes, refer criminal complaints to law enforcement, and implement annual conflict-of-interest training for Board members.
+mandates that the Board complete investigations within specified timeframes, refer criminal complaints to law enforcement, and implement annual conflict-of-interest training for Board members and employees.

 Additionally, the bill